 Types Of Coffee Beans And Their Caffeine Content

-When it comes to cold brewing coffee, you’ll find that different types of coffee beans have different caffeine contents.
-Arabica beans are the most popular type of coffee bean due to their mild taste and high caffeine content compared to Robusta beans .
-Robusta’s have about 1/3 more caffeine than Arabica does , but they’re usually of lower quality with an earthy, bitter taste .
+When it comes to cold brewing coffee, you’ll find that different types of coffee beans have different caffeine content.
+Arabica beans are the most popular type of coffee bean due to their mild taste and high caffeine content compared to Robusta beans.

 For cold brew, you’ll want to use a finely grind coffee that has the consistency of sand.